 read more | digg story

 IPTV is not immune from “strange” quirks either.
-In fact ANY digital service is subject to these “quirks”.
-You see with an analog TV signal (really any analog signal, but we are talking IPTV here) there is a graceful degradation of quality–without entirely interrupting the video program.
+In fact, ANY digital service is subject to these “quirks”.
+You see with an analog TV signal (really any analog signal, but we are talking IPTV here) there is graceful degradation of quality–without entirely interrupting the video program.
 Remember snow?
-Depending on the strength of the analog signal you have a really great picture or you have a less than great picture but you have one.
+Depending on the strength of the analog signal you have a really great picture or you have a less than a great picture but you have one.
 In a digital system, digital cable, satellite or IPTV, the degradation is less graceful.
 Depending on what bits are lost, the picture may still look great, there may be “macroblocking” or the picture may drop entirely.
 Any of these digital artifacts may occur to cable, satellite or IPTV.
 Our experience in the field showed us that subscribers that came directly to IPTV from an analog service (Off Air, analog cable) were more sensitive by the digital artifacts.
 Those that had previous “digital experience” were less sensitive to the artifacts.
 Makes sense, now.

 However, content is an integral part of QoE and cannot be excluded from analysis.
 What we (my employer, Siemens Communications) have learned from our leading IPTV customer Belgacom, is that content remains king.
-This is where I believe I part ways with Messrs Buckley and Zadeh.
+This is where I believe I part ways with Mr. Zadeh.
 What Belgacom learned is if licensing premium content was king, licensing exclusive content is like being galactic emperor.
 Through their licensing of Belgian Premiere soccer, they attracted and more importantly retain subscribers.
 As you might expect from any relatively new technology, there have been QoE issues at Belgacom.
 However, understanding that great content is part of the overall QoE has been critical to the rapid success of BelgacomTV.
 A lesson for all IPTV service providers.

 Although the FAIR USE Act introduced yesterday will have little more than a symbolic effect on the DMCA, that isn’t stopping the Recording Industry Association of America from unloading on the bill with both barrels.
 “The DMCA has enabled consumers to enjoy creative works through popular new technologies,” the RIAA said in a statement.”
 LOL!